hsf-training/hsf-training-unix-shell/hsf-training-unix-shell/01-intro.md

 You may have seen it in a text editor program, for example.

 Note that your prompt might look a little different.
-In particular, most popular shell environments by default put your user name and the host name before the `$`.
+In particular, most popular shell environments by default put your user name and the host name.
 Such a prompt might look like, e.g.:

 ```bash